elucian/bee/syntax/structure.md

 * A #driver is the program main entry point.
 It is executed only once;
 * A #library usually do not contain rogue statements do not have parameters;
-* An #aspect can be executed multiple times using "resolve" statement;
+* An #aspect can be executed multiple times using "play" statement;

 One library is loaded only once.
 If a library is imported in many aspects and contain rogue statements these are executed when the library is imported.
 So these statement if they exist will "initialize" the library.